rpc-ag/rpc-aggregator/README.md

 ## Developers

-rpc.ag provides free rpc endpoints for developers and for projects in super early stage.
+rpc.ag provides free rpc endpoints for developers and for projects at their super early stage.
 Please reach us at info@rpc.ag

 ## Providers